Ficool

 ---

-Once inside, Tang Ke Xin took in the furnishings, the archaic garments upon her body, the faint scent of incense lingering in the air.
+Inside, Tang Ke Xin took in the furnishings—the lacquered table, the embroidered curtains, the archaic garments draped over her own body.
+A faint scent of incense lingered in the air.
 A strange heaviness settled in her chest.

 Something was terribly wrong.

-And then the memories came—fragmented at first, then gathering like storm clouds.
+Then the memories came—fragmented at first, then gathering with startling force.
 Memories that were not hers.
 Memories of a girl with her face, her name, but none of her mind.

 A fool.